 When DJing a successful milonga, there are a number of technical issues that are important to take into account.
-The main of these are: (1) media quality, (2) equalisation, (3) digital-analogue conversion, and (4) speaker output.
+The main of these are: (1) media quality, (2) player and organising software, (3) equalisation, (4) output from computer to speakers.
 If all of these aspects are well seen to and tuned together, you should be secure of the best experience from the music.
 Aside from that, of course you will need to study the music and its «denceability» in order to make a great milonga.
 We will be introducing these 4 aspects here and will be covering them in detail in later posts.

 (1) Media quality